DustinScharf/FXGLPlayAround/README.md

 # Playing, testing, trying and learning FXGL
-Not a project with a certain goal or something, just for playing, testing, trying and learning some new things (especially related to Java Game Library FXGL).
+This isn't a project with a certain goal or something, just for playing, testing, trying and learning some new things (especially related to Java Game Library FXGL).